Wire Rope Cable Puller Machines

 A wire rope cable Puller / come along winch is easy to self-maintain because the housing can normally be opened.
 The simple components inside the housing can be cleaned, with de-greaser if necessary and re-greased with clean oil/lubricant (do not grease grips).
 This will keep your cable pulling equipment in tip top condition and also keep the accuracy of the device.

-Most kinds of Cable pulling machine come with an overload protection device in the form of a shearing pin which can also be easily replaced if it breaks even whilst under load.
+Most kinds of Cable pulling machine come with an overload protection device.
+This is in the form of a shearing pin which can also be easily replaced if it breaks even whilst under load.
 The shearing pins should be checked prior to each use and replaced without delay if necessary.

-There are some basic do’s and don’ts to follow to ensure safety and reliability when using a wire rope puller / cable pulling tools these are as follows:
+There are some basic do’s and don’ts to follow to ensure safety and reliability when using a wire rope puller / cable pulling tools.
+You should also follow the HSE guidelines for lifting safety.

 NEVER; use a rope with the incorrect diameter for the machine; use damaged or broken rope; extend the levers/handles; exceed the safe working load capacity.